{{ visualTitle }} {{ visualAreaLabel }} {{ visualRateLabel }} {{ visualPassLabel }}

 Seedable area

-The lawn area that will receive seed after excluding beds, hardscape, and other unseeded sections.
+The area that will actually receive seed after excluding hardscape, beds, and other non-lawn spaces.